TMB-Business/Affordable-Everyday-AI/README.md

-# Affordable Everyday AI Consulting (AEAC)
+# Affordable Everyday AI Consulting (AEAI)

-Welcome to the official website repository for **Affordable Everyday AI Consulting (AEAC).**
+Welcome to the official website repository for **Affordable Everyday AI Consulting (AEAI).**

 ## About

 Affordable Everyday AI Consulting helps individuals and small startups use artificial intelligence to solve everyday challenges.
-Whether you're organizing your inbox, creating a professional resume, developing a business plan, or improving productivity, AEAC provides affordable, personalized AI consulting designed to teach you how to use AI with confidence.
+Whether you're organizing your inbox, creating a professional resume, developing a business plan, or improving productivity, AEAI provides affordable, personalized AI consulting designed to teach you how to use AI with confidence.

 ## Mission